 Though several years of therapy would prove that not only could Teal come back to a place of wholeness, but she discovered the techniques and visualization she learned through therapy were so successful, she was inspired to write The Sculptor in the Sky, as a guide to healing.

 Teal now uses her unique abilities, her story, and her connection to the Source of Love, to inspire change.
 She’s coined the term, “Spiritual Catalyst,” to describe her work.
 With her healing gifts, she acts as a medical intuitive to people with extreme physical conditions and diseases.
-She holds “syncronicity workshops” in Salt Lake to help people understand how to use their thoughts and emotions to raise their vibration and heal their life.
+She holds “syncronicity workshops” around the world to help people understand how to use their thoughts and emotions to raise their vibration and heal their life.
 She conducts personal consults once a month, and speaks out publically about the unproductive prison and jail systems, stating that “you can’t punish anyone into wellness.”
 Teal has devoted her life to help humanity heal.